snunzi/NPDN_HTS_2023/docs/source/2Gmetabarcode.rst

     1. At the top of the screen click on ``Shared Data`` and select ``Histories``

-    2. Find the history for ``NPDN 2023 2G Metabarcode Data`` Select the green plus sign to import into your Galaxy environment.
+    2. Find the history for ``NPDN 2023 2G Metabarcode Data`` and import it into your Galaxy environment.

       * Use this link if you have trouble finding it (https://usegalaxy.eu/u/schylernunziata/h/npdn-2022-data-day-2-part-2)